stevehjohn/AoC/AoC.Games/README.md

 - `brew install freetype`
 - `sudo ln -s /opt/homebrew/lib/libfreetype.6.dylib /usr/local/lib/libfreetype6`

+## Configuration

+If you find the window is too small, you can increase the size by changing `ScaleFactor` in [app-settings.json](app-settings.json).

 ## Level Definitions

 Levels are defined in this [JSON file](Games/Deflectors/Levels/levels.json).